These scholarships will be awarded to qualified MSW and PhD recipients determined by the School of Social Work Scholarship Awards Committee.

 - Demonstrates advanced leadership ability.

 Recipients awarded the Kolasa Scholarship will receive a one-time annual award in the amount of $5,000.00.
+This award is applied to tuition.

 To apply for the Kolasa Scholarship, students must submit the following: